wildjames/rover/django_frontend/README.md

 - Hardware controller script(s?)
   - Interfaces with the GPIO pins (requires root to do this)
   - runs its own HTTP server, with its own API.
 This, however, runs as root so is not publicly accessible.
+- Camera WebRTC host, `uv4l`
+  - Again, running it's own server.
+This one has to be publicly accessible, though.

 # Notes, TODO